nothing-mann/simple-rag-app/README.md

 If you get authentication errors:

-1. Verify your OpenAI API key is correctly set in the `.env` file
+1. Verify your MistralLarge API key is correctly set in the `.env` file
 2. Ensure the `.env` file is in the correct location (project root)
 3. Check if your API key has sufficient quota/credits